-About the CCPS Behavioral & Community Health Major
+About the CCPS Bachelor of Science in Behavioral and Community Health

 The program prepares students to work with individuals, groups, and families in health behavior programs, mental health centers, social service agencies, wellness centers, research centers, and media organizations, as well as in city, state and national health departments.
 For students who are interested in becoming substance abuse counselors the Missouri Credentialing Board (MCB) gives credit for applicable degrees, which reduces other credentialing requirements for applicants.
 The MCB considers the B.S. in Behavioral and Community Health to be an applicable degree.